Farming Conference 2023-24

 James Hurst, Mercia Group Ltd

-This session will look at recent developments in VAT as well as some common VAT challenges that can arise for farming businesses.
+This session will look at some recent changes in VAT as well as covering a selection of common VAT issues for farming businesses and estates.

 Conference speakers